How project status reports work: 8 steps + template

 • Strategic recommendations

-Quarterly reports help stakeholders understand the project's progress within the context of the entire project lifecycle and often inform high-level decision-making.
+Quarterly reports help stakeholders understand the project's progress within the project lifecycle and often inform high-level decision-making.

 The benefits of effective project status reporting